-The current global pandemic has given a sudden boost to the Educational Technology or EdTech sector, as explained in the article "The EdTech sector is a global pandemic.Edtech and Covid-19"The report also provides surprising data on the largest acquisitions in 2020 and the companies with the greatest activity in the sector.
+The current global pandemic has given a sudden boost to the Educational Technology or EdTech sector, as explained in the article "The EdTech sector is a global pandemic.Edtech and Covid-19"The data on the largest and most important acquisitions in 2020 and the most active companies in the sector.
 Educational Technology could be defined as the use of resources, processes and technological systems for the improvement or management of the learning process, from design to implementation.

 The movement in the sector, as described in the Investment Analysis by Baker TillyThe number of acquisitions has increased in almost all areas of the business, such as in terms of financing and acquisitions, in short, investments.
 As can be seen in the following graph, the number of acquisitions increased in 2019 and remained more or less constant in 2020 (represented by the columns).
 On the other hand, the dark line shows the variation in the median number of transactions in each year.
 As we can see, it has increased compared to last year.

 In this article we will focus on two major transactions in the past year 2020.
 The acquisition of Pluralsight by Vista Equity Partners and the one carried out by Adtalem Global Education who bought Walden Univesity.

 On 13 December 2020, one of the biggest acquisitions in 2020 was announced, the massive buyout by Vista Equity Partners.
 This investment firm, focused on software, data and technology companies, has made more than 70 acquisitions in its history and 35 investments, being the lead investor in 29 of them (information taken from Crunchbase).
 Although the company made three more acquisitions in 2020, it was one of the least active years for the company in terms of acquisitions.